comaniac/Sharable-Spark-RDD/README.md

 #Development Progress

 1. Record SRDD list to the SparkContext.
 (DONE)
-	- User needs to specify the name of sRDD explicitly.
+	- User needs to specify the name of SRDD explicitly.
 	- The name of RDDs must be unique.
 	- The SRDD can be shared if user uses the unique name of SRDD to retrieve it.

 2. Make sRDD shareable (can be accessed by others).
 (DONE)
-	- Create a special SparkContext when launching Spark.
 	- SRDD is created under the special SparkContext.
+	- The same SRDD is able to be realized and reduced.
 	- Simple garbage collection.

 3. Integrate to Spark source

-4. Auto match the same sRDDs.
+4. Auto match the same SRDDs.

 5. Intelligent garbage collection.